They say…

 Room temperature seems straightforward – but in these days of global warming and central heating it’s warmer than it used to be.
 It’s best suited to big, strong and complex beers like barley wines, imperial stouts and high gravity abbey ales.
 Arguably such beers are best when a couple of degrees short of contemporary tastes in home heating, at around 17°C, an hour or so in a milder part of the fridge.

 European pale and brown ales and stronger German beers like bocks are best at that good old cellar temperature of 12-14°C, perhaps a couple of hours in the fridge door.
-American derivatives of these styles tend to be brewed with slightly cooler temperatures in mind, around 10°C. Golden and summer ale, and lambic also work well at this level, and some may prefer to cool session strength stout and for a little longer than bitter and pale ale.
+American derivatives of these styles tend to be brewed with slightly cooler temperatures in mind, around 10°C. Golden and summer ale, Altbier and lambic also work well at this level, and some may prefer to cool session strength and porter for a little longer than bitter and pale ale.

 Below this things get controversial.
 Some sources – including certain beer labels – suggest chilling wheat beers, Duvel-style strong golden ales, Kölsch and quality blond lager to a genuinely cold 6°C or below.
 In my view many of these beers only reveal their true delights at slightly warmer temperatures (see below).
 It’s worth experimenting here to find your own personal preference.